-Ms. Safa Abadur Rehman Sayed, aged 23 years, W/o Shri Abadur Rehman Sayed, residing at Irfan Palace, Flat No. 305, 3rd floor, 2nd Sankhli Street, Byculla, Mumbai, PIN-400008, Maharashtra, India, having passport No. X7336926 arrived at Surat International Airport on 08.06.2024 from Dubai in Indigo Flight No. 6E1508 on 08.06.2024.
+Ms. Husna Yusuf Kazi (hereinafter referred to as the "Passenger/Noticee No. 01"), aged 48 years, W/o Mr. Yusuf Hasanmiya Kazi, residing at Supreme Heights, A wing, Flat No. 607, 2nd Shukhlaji Street, Kamathipura, Mumbai, PIN-400008, Maharashtra, having passport No. Z7567373 arrived at Surat International Airport on 08.06.2024 from Dubai in Indigo Flight No. 6E1508 on 08.06.2024.

-2. Whereas, based on information gathered and passenger profiling, one passenger, Safa Abadur Rehman Sayed, was suspected to be carrying high value dutiable/prohibited goods in-person or in the baggage, who was intercepted by the officers of the Air Intelligence Unit (AIU) (hereinafter referred to as the "officers"), in the presence of panchas under Panchnama proceedings dated 08/09.06.2024, near the green channel of the Arrival Hall of International Terminal of International Airport, Surat.
-The passenger was found to be carrying two pieces of baggage, viz, one grey trolley bag and one hand purse.
+2. Whereas, based on information gathered and passenger profiling, one passenger, Ms. Husna Yusuf Kazi, was suspected to be carrying high value dutiable/prohibited goods in-person or in the baggage, who was intercepted by the officers of the Air Intelligence Unit (AIU) (hereinafter referred to as the "officers"), in the presence of panchas under Panchnama proceedings dated 08/09.06.2024, near the green channel of the Arrival Hall of International Terminal of International Airport, Surat.
+The passenger was found to be carrying two pieces of baggage, viz, two handbags.
 The officers asked the passenger whether she had anything to declare, which the passenger denied.
 The officers informed the passenger that they would conduct a personal search and a detailed examination of her baggage.
 The officers offered their search to the passenger, but the passenger politely denied it.
 Thereafter, the officers asked the passenger whether she wanted to be searched in the presence of the Executive Magistrate or the Superintendent (Gazetted Officer) of Customs.
 In reply, the passenger consented to be searched before the Superintendent of Customs.
-Thereafter, the officers and the passenger entered the room meant for Baby Care, which was located in the arrival area.
-Meanwhile, during frisking and scanning of the passenger with a hand-held metal detector, a beep sound was heard when the hand-held metal detector was passed over the waist area of the passenger.
-In the course of frisking and physical search of the passenger, the waist area of the black colour jeans worn by the passenger was found to be abnormally hard and heavy in comparison to other parts of the pants.
-Accordingly, the passenger was asked to change her pants, and then the said black colour jeans were passed through the XBIS scanner machine located in the arrival hall of Surat International Airport.
+The officers and the passenger entered the room meant for Baby Care in the Arrival area.
+While frisking and scanning the passenger with a hand-held metal detector, a beep sound was heard when the hand-held metal detector was passed over the waist area of the passenger.
+In the course of frisking and physical search of the passenger, the waist area of the blue colour jeans pants worn by the passenger was found to be abnormally hard and heavy in comparison to other parts of the pants.
+Accordingly, the passenger was asked to change her pants, and then the said blue colour jeans were passed through the XBIS scanner machine located in the arrival hall of Surat International Airport.
 While scanning, a dark image, indicating the presence of some metallic object in the waist area of the pants that the passenger was wearing, was seen in the scanner machine.
 Thereafter, the said pant was cut with the scissors at the waist area, whereupon a thick paper strip was recovered, which appeared to contain some paste.
-The gross weight of the said strip was found to be 455.08 gms, and appeared to be gold in paste form.
+The gross weight of the said strip was found to be 360.36 gms, and appeared to be gold in paste form.

-3. Afterwards, the officers passed the luggage carried by her through the XBIS Scanner machine and thoroughly checked it after withdrawing its contents; however, nothing objectionable or prohibited goods were found.
+3. Whereas, thereafter, the officers passed the luggage carried by her through the XBIS Scanner machine and thoroughly checked the luggage after withdrawing its contents; however, nothing objectionable/prohibited goods were found.